quantaosun/biobb_wf_virtual-screening/README.md

 **Including three Jupyter Notebooks using three different binding site predictors (PDBe REST API, Cluster90 binding site and Fpocket).**

 ############################################################################################################
-# Comments added only to this fork, not exist in original repo
+#### Comments within hashtags added only to this fork, not exist in original repo
 ############################################################################################################

 It is definately a very reliable workflow.
 Only adding the follwing SMILES block could allow to "upload" a